calvium/react-native-component-viewer/README.md

 npm i -S @react-native-community/async-storage
 ```

+And follow the instructions for <a href="https://github.com/react-native-community/react-native-async-storage/blob/master/docs/Linking.md"> manual linking </a>

 # Usage

 This library does not assume any specific navigation library is in use.
 As a result it can be configured for us with [react-navigation](https://github.com/react-community/react-navigation), [react-native-router-flux](https://github.com/aksonov/react-native-router-flux), and others.